Linnore/MLCMS-EX2-GroupK/README.md

 2. "vadere-master-compiled" contains the java executable files of our modified vadere.
 They are built using IntelliJ's build-in compiler.
 They work well as we examined, but still there may exist potential issues.
 Therefore, it is recommanded to run the source codes in "vadere-master".

-3. "vadere-project" contains out vadere project, including scenario files, output files, and screenshots our report used.
+3. "vadere-project" contains our vadere project, including scenario files, output files, and screenshots that our report used.

 4. "pythonsrc" contains all the python codes we wrote/used in this exercises.
 Especially, the "scenarioLoader" class we developed for task3 is in there.